Chinese funeral rituals

 Chinese funeral rituals comprise a set of traditions broadly associated with Chinese folk religion, with different rites depending on the age of the deceased, the cause of death, and the deceased's marital and social statuses.
 Different rituals are carried out in different parts of China and many contemporary Chinese people carry out funerals according to various religious faiths such as Buddhism or Christianity.
 However, in general, the funeral ceremony itself is carried out over seven days, and mourners wear funerary dress according to their relationship to the deceased.
 Traditionally, white clothing is symbolic of the dead, while red is not usually worn, as it is traditionally the symbolic color of happiness worn at Chinese weddings.
 The number three is significant, with many customary gestures being carried out three times.

 While burial was traditionally favored, in the present day, the dead are often cremated rather than buried, particularly in large cities in China.

 History

 Throughout history, Chinese people have carried out complex funeral rites and preparations.
 For example, the late 3rd century BCE Terracotta Army contains approximately 9,000 terracotta figures that were buried to protect Qin Shi Huang, the first Emperor of China.

 Traditional burial customs show a strong belief in life after death and the need for ancestor veneration among the living; Confucian philosophy calls for paying respect to one's ancestors as an act of filial piety (孝 xiào).
 These ideals still inform funeral rites for many Chinese people today.

-Impact of pro-cremation policies
+Cremation was a widespread practice in the Song dynasty.
+The Ming and Qing dynasties sought to ban cremation on the grounds that it was opposed to Confucian principles (Buddhists, mainly in monasteries, continued cremation practices however).

+Beginning in the 17th century, various lay groups belonging to different religions began advocating for less expensive, more austere, burial rights.